 Like many people I caught the photo bug in high school.
 The first time I developed a picture in a darkroom and saw it appear before my eyes it was like magic.
 And it was something I created.
 I’ve been hooked ever since.

 Posts by Robert Hamilton:

 “Rough Cut” is a loose edit from The Baltimore Sun’s photographic coverage of the National Football League.
-Fanatic fans, marching bands, cheerleaders and lots of game action are just part of the spectacle that is the NFL.
-This week, photojournalists Karl Merton Ferron, Lloyd Fox and Kenneth K. Lam photographed the Ravens as they beat the Pittsburgh Steelers 22 – 20 at M&T Bank Stadium in Baltimore.
+This week, photojournalists Kenneth K. Lam and Lloyd Fox photographed the Ravens as they lost to the Cincinnati Bengals, 28-24, at M&T Bank Stadium.